jimdoyle82/jimdoyle82-node-spritesheet/README.md

 ## History
+0.1.9 Added callback with info about the dimensions of each sprite as it gets generated.
+Also added 'trim.safeTidyUp' option, which gives you the choice of auto-removing classes with undefined trim values, or marking them with comments for removal.
 0.1.6 Made compatible with grunt-copy-mate 0.1.3.
 0.1.2-4 Fixed relative path to grunt-copy-mate module.
 0.1.1 Fixed some path issues for Windows.